DramaShare

 I am his dutiful, thankful wife . .

-I am pleased, grateful with this wonderful fish which he has brought me.
+I am pleased, grateful with this wonderful fish that he has brought me.

-But does he think maybe he might clean, filet the fish out there by the water, fresh air all around?
+But does he think maybe he might clean and fillet the fish out there by the water, with the fresh air all around?

 Does he think perhaps the fish cleans itself, bones pop out, scales drop off, all ready for a splash of lemon, spot of cream of tartar?